Introduction

 Steps:

-- Dampen a lint-free cloth with the solvent-based cleaner.
+- Moisten a lint-free cloth with the solvent-based cleaner.

-- Wipe down the surface of the PVC trim, focusing on areas with stubborn stains.
+- Carefully wipe down the PVC trim, concentrating on areas with persistent stains.

 Enhancing Paint Adhesion on PVC Trim

-Even after cleaning, there are additional steps you can take to further enhance paint adhesion on PVC trim such as sanding and priming.
+Beyond cleaning, additional measures can be taken to boost paint adhesion on PVC trim, such as sanding and priming.

 1. Sanding the Surface: